Group accommodation & cottages for big groups on the Isle of Wight

 Animal lovers aren’t left out either; Isle of Wight Zoo, Amazon World and Monkey Haven among other attractions are sure to satisfy those with a passion for nature.

 When you’re not visiting attractions, the towns and villages on the island offer more than enough to keep you amused, including the sailing capital of Cowes, seaside town of Ryde, historic port of Yarmouth and the county town of Newport.
 Numerous pretty villages complete the list for your itinerary; chocolate-box Godshill, Bembridge, home of the island’s last lighthouse, and the walker’sparadise of Totland Bay, to name but a few.
+Should you wish to leave the island for a day trip, you can take a ferry back over to Hampshire to discover Lymington and the New Forest.

 The Isle of Wight is a year-round destination, with an action packed programme of festivals including the Summer of Love, Garlic Festival, Rhythmtree and Cowes Week.